Types of disability

 The way we communicate with people with disability matters.
 Using inclusive language is essential for ensuring communication is accessible and respectful.

 It is also important to recognise that not everyone identifies as part of the disability community.
-For instance, many D/deaf and hard-of-hearing people see themselves as members of a distinct cultural and linguistic group, using Auslan (Australian Sign Language) as their first language.
+For instance, many Deaf see themselves as members of a distinct cultural and linguistic group, using Auslan (Australian Sign Language) as their first language.
 Similarly, while mental health conditions and neurodivergence fall under the broad definition of disability, not everyone in these groups embraces that label.

 Best practice is to default to person-first language, while respecting the words people choose for themselves.
 Honouring individual preferences acknowledges the diverse ways people view their identity, experience disability, and connect with their community.